JPro-one/markdown-javafx-renderer/README.md

 ## Changelog

+### 0.2.9
+* Fixed an issue, which caused that sometimes a whitespace was missing in links.
 ### 0.2.8 (13.
 October 2022)
 * Changed JavaFX Dependencie to be compile only.
 ### 0.2.7 (10.
 March 2022)